 Resume normal care

-If your Watermelon Peperomia cutting is now in fresh potting mix then you can care for it as you would any other Watermelon Peperomia plant.
+If your Watermelon Peperomia cutting is now in fresh potting mix then you can care for it as you would your other plants.

 Watermelon Peperomia Propagation FAQs

-Propagating Watermelon Peperomia plants can be a little trickier than other plants so it’s really important to understand the various steps, the best time of year, equipment needed and fertiliser needs.
-Below you will find all the answers to your Watermelon Peperomia propagation questions!
+It can be a little trickier than other plants so it’s really important to understand the various steps, the best time of year, equipment needed and fertiliser needs.

-What’s the best time of year to propagate a Watermelon Peperomia?
+What’s the best time of year to propagate a Peperomia?

 We always recommend propagating Watermelon Peperomia plants in early spring.
-They take a long time to root and grow new leaves if you are propagating through the leaf cutting method.
-Propagating in spring then gives quite a few months of sunshine and a warm environment which will encourage new roots and leaves to grow.
-It will also allow the mother plant to recover quicker from the shock of propagation.
+They take a long time to root and grow new leaves if you are using the leaf cutting method.
+Starting in spring then gives quite a few months of sunshine and a warm environment which will encourage new roots and leaves to grow.
+It will also allow the mother plant to recover quicker from the shock.

-Try to make sure that any wintery cold weather is behind you so that your new Watermelon Peperomia plants are growing in warmer brighter months.
-Propagating in autumn or winter will mean that your new plants will be trying to grow in the dormant period and you won’t see much growth.
-Cold temperatures can lead to an increased risk of root rot which can kill your Watermelon Peperomia cuttings quite quickly if their root system is delicate.
+Try to make sure that any wintery cold weather is behind you so that your new plants are growing in warmer brighter months.
+Starting in autumn or winter will mean that your new plants will be trying to grow in the dormant period and you won’t see much growth.
+Cold temperatures can lead to an increased risk of root rot which can kill your cuttings quite quickly if their root system is delicate.

-Should I use a rooting gel or powder when propagating my Watermelon Peperomia?
+Should I use a rooting gel or powder?

-Whilst it is not essential, you might want to use rooting gels or powders to increase the success of your Watermelon Peperomia propagation.
+Whilst it is not essential, you might want to use rooting gels or powders to increase success.
 Rooting hormone products stimulate root growth on new cuttings helping to produce stronger, healthier roots.

-We only really recommend using rooting hormone if propagating through stem cuttings/division.
-Using directly on the leaf can damage it quite easily and hinder any chance of a successful propagation.
+We only really recommend using rooting hormone if using the stem cuttings/division.
+Using directly on the leaf can damage it quite easily and hinder any chance of success.

-Should I use a grow light for when propagating a Watermelon Peperomia?
+Should I use a grow light to aid my propagation?

 Grow lights are also a great investment beyond just propagation.
 If you don’t get much natural sunlight in your home then you can use these to help all of your plants grow stronger.
 We use them during autumn and winter when the days are a lot shorter and darker.